jrderuiter/airflow-fs/docs/concepts.rst

 For more details on the methods provided by file system hooks, see the Usage and API sections of this documentation.

-Out of the box, AirflowFS provides hooks for a number of frequently used file systems such as FTP, S3, SFTP and HDFS.
+Out of the box, airflow-fs provides hooks for a number of frequently used file systems such as FTP, S3, SFTP and HDFS.
 Support for additional file systems can be added by implementing additional `FsHook` subclasses, which provide file system-specific implementations for the following methods: